 The police might decide that extrajudicial measures are not the best way to deal with a teenager’s case.
 This could happen if the crime is very serious, or if the teen says he didn’t commit the crime.

-In cases like this, the police will send the file to the prosecutor.
+In cases like this, the police will send the file to the prosecutor (PPCP).
 This is a government lawyer who brings cases to court against people accused of crimes.
 Prosecutors are officially called criminal and penal prosecuting attorneys.
-The prosecutor will decide what will happen next.
+The prosecutor is responsible for the progress of criminal cases before the court..